Counting Zeros of Cosine Polynomials: On a Problem of Littlewood: Abstract

 \section{Abstract}

 We show that if $A$ is a finite set of non-negative integers then the number of zeros of the function in $[0,2\pi]$, is at least $(\log \log \log |A|)^{1/2-\varepsilon}$.
-This gives the first unconditional lower bound on a problem of Littlewood, solves a conjecture of Borwein, Erd\'{e}lyi, Ferguson and Lockhart and improves upon work of Borwein and Erd\'{e}lyi.
-We also prove a result that applies to more general cosine polynomials with ``few'' distinct rational coefficients.
-One of the main ingredients in the proof is perhaps of independent interest: we show that if $f$ is an exponential polynomial with ``few'' distinct integer coefficients and $f$ ``correlates'' with a low-degree exponential polynomial $P$, then $f$ has a very particular structure.
+This gives the first unconditional lower bound on a problem of Littlewood and solves a conjecture of Borwein, Erd\'{e}lyi, Ferguson and Lockhart.
+We also prove a result that applies to more general cosine polynomials with few distinct rational coefficients.
+One of the main ingredients in the proof is perhaps of independent interest: we show that if $f$ is an exponential polynomial with few distinct integer coefficients and $f$ ``correlates'' with a low-degree exponential polynomial $P$, then $f$ has a very particular structure.
+This result allows us to prove a structure theorem for trigonometric polynomials with few zeros in $[0,2\pi]$ and restricted coefficents.

 \onehalfspace